HaozheH3/HaozheH3.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student at HKUST, advised by [Fangzhen Lin](https://cse.hkust.edu.hk/~flin/).
-I am lucky to receive the generous funding of HKPFS (1/300 in Hong Kong).
-My research interest centered around Large Language Models, Reasoning, and Reinforcement Learning.
-My recent work includes RL for LLM reasoning in math and coding [Autocode](https://arxiv.org/abs/2502.00691), [ACECoder](https://arxiv.org/abs/2502.01718), [HTL](https://arxiv.org/abs/2402.15729).
-For more details, please check [my publications]() for details.
+I am a PhD student at the Hong Kong University of Science and Technology (HKUST), advised by [Prof. Fangzhen Lin](https://cse.hkust.edu.hk/~flin/).
+My research focuses on **Large Language Models (LLMs)**, **Reasoning**, and **Reinforcement Learning (RL)**, with a particular emphasis on advancing the capabilities of LLMs in mathematical and coding tasks.
+I am fortunate to be supported by the **Hong Kong PhD Fellowship Scheme (HKPFS)**, with only 300 awardees across Hong Kong each year.

+My recent work includes developing RL-based approaches to enhance LLM reasoning, as seen in projects like [Autocode](https://arxiv.org/abs/2502.00691), [ACECoder](https://arxiv.org/abs/2502.01718), and [HTL](https://arxiv.org/abs/2402.15729).
+For a comprehensive list of my publications, please visit [my publications]().

-Before that, I spent a year working as a researcher at INF Technology, advised by [Wei Chu](https://weichu.github.io/), and one year as an AI engineer at Alibaba, advised by [Chao Du](https://duchao0726.github.io/).
+Prior to joining HKUST, I worked as a **Researcher at INF Technology**, advised by [Dr. Wei Chu](https://weichu.github.io/), and as an **AI Engineer at Alibaba**, under the guidance of [Dr. Chao Du](https://duchao0726.github.io/).
+These experiences allowed me to deepen my expertise in AI and machine learning while contributing to impactful industry projects.

-I finished my master's study in Computer Science at *ShanghaiTech University* in 2022, supervised by [Xuming He](https://faculty.sist.shanghaitech.edu.cn/faculty/hexm/index.html).
-At that time I was also elected as one of the <ins>Outstanding Graduates of Shanghai</ins> (1% province-wide).
-I received a Bachelor's degree from *Wuhan University* in 2019, where I earned the prestigious <ins>National Scholarship</ins> (0.2% nation-wide) in 2017.
+I completed my **Master’s degree in Computer Science** at **ShanghaiTech University** in 2022, where I was supervised by [Prof. Xuming He](https://faculty.sist.shanghaitech.edu.cn/faculty/hexm/index.html).
+During this time, I was honored to be recognized as one of the **Outstanding Graduates of Shanghai** (top 1% province-wide).
+I hold a **Bachelor’s degree** from **Wuhan University**, where I was awarded the prestigious **National Scholarship** (top 0.2% nation-wide) in 2017.

 <!--
 I have a broad research experience in machine learning, including